-In November 2015 an engineering, procurement and construction contract for a crude oil pipeline to be constructed within the Atrush Block was signed by the Operator, TAQA Atrush BV, and a Kurdistan Regional Government ("KRG") approved pipeline contractor.
-The Company has determined that this development is sufficient to confirm the technical and commercial feasibility of the Atrush 2P reserves.
-Accordingly, \$200.1 million of costs related to the Atrush 2P reserves were transferred from intangible assets to PP&E in 2015.
+In November 2015 an engineering, procurement and construction contract for a crude oil pipeline to be constructed within the Atrush Block was signed by TAQA and a KRG-approved pipeline contractor.
+The Company determined that this event was sufficient to demonstrate the technical and commercial feasibility of its proved and probable reserves.
+Accordingly, \$410.5 million of costs related to the Atrush 2P reserves were transferred from intangible assets to PP&E in 2015.

-Due to a significant decline in world oil prices in the year 2015 the Company has conducted an impairment test to assess if the net book value of its oil and gas assets was recoverable.
-The impairment test is based on McDaniel's production and cost profiles related to the Atrush 2P reserves and used an oil price curve based on year end price forecasts, a future cost inflation factor of 2% per annum and a discount rate of 11.5% to calculate the net present value at December 31, 2015 of the Company's projected share of future cash flows of the Atrush 2P reserves to determine a recoverable value of \$177 million.
-Therefore a non-cash impairment loss of the Company's oil and gas assets has been recognized in the amount of \$34.2 million and included in the statement of comprehensive income for the year ended December 31, 2015.
+Due to a significant decline in world oil prices in the year 2015 the Company conducted an impairment test to assess if the net book value of its oil and gas assets was recoverable.
+The impairment test was based on McDaniel's production and cost profiles related to Atrush 2P reserves and calculated the net present value at December 31, 2015 of the Company's projected share of future cash flows of the Atrush 2P reserves to determine a recoverable value of \$177 million.
+Therefore a non-cash impairment loss of the Company's oil and gas assets was recognized in the amount of \$244.6 million and included in the statement of comprehensive income for the year ended December 31, 2015.

-Non-Current Assets - Capital Expenditures on Exploration and Evaluation ("E&E") Assets
+Capital Expenditures on Exploration and Evaluation ("E&E") assets

-The net book value of E&E assets at June 30, 2016 represents Atrush Block exploration and appraisal costs related to the Company's share of Atrush Block contingent resources as estimated by McDaniel (the "Atrush 2C resources").
-The movements in E&E are explained as follows:
+The net book value of E&E assets at June 30, 2016 represents Atrush Block exploration and appraisal costs related to the Company's share of Atrush Block contingent resources as estimated by McDaniel.
+The movements in E&E assets are explained as follows:

-In \$000 For the year ended June 30, 2016 For the year ended December 31, 2015
+In \$000 For the six months ended June 30, 2016 For the year ended December 31 , 2015

-Movements during the period:

-Net book value, opening 43,285 173,582
+Opening net book value 88,594 429,245

 Additions 401 69,821

-Transfer to PP&E - (200,118)
+Transfer to PP&E - (410,472)

-Net book value, ending 43,686 43,285

-At period end:

-Cost 43,686 43,285

-Net book value, ending 43,686 43,285
+Ending net book value 88,995 88,594